BUSINESS ETHICS – OUR COMMITMENT TO FAIR COMPETITION, CONTENT INTEGRITY AND THE COMMUNITIES WE SERVE

 Engaging In Political Activities and Lobbying

-As an individual, you are welcome to engage in the political process in any way allowable by law, including but not limited to donating money to the candidates of your choice and volunteering on campaigns.
+As an individual, you are welcome to engage in the political process in any way allowable by law, including donating money to the candidates of your choice and volunteering on campaigns.
 And you are of course always free to contact your elected representatives for any personal reason you wish.
-But it should always be clear to outside observers that these are your personal actions and not actions taken on behalf of FOX.
+But it should always be clear to outside observers that these are your personal motivations and not actions taken on behalf of FOX.
 Keep in mind that FOX corporate officers, as well as employees who are registered lobbyists or solicit government business, are required to contact the FOX Government Relations Office in Washington, D.C., prior to making a personal contribution or soliciting a contribution at the state or local level, or to a state or local official running for federal office.

 Never convey the impression that you speak for FOX or any of its business units in any way when you engage in personal political activities.